Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/dsp-lib-func.rst

 | 3.
 A mix of float and integer types is not supported.                                         |
 +-----------------------------------------------------------------------------------------------+

 For all filters, the coefficient values are passed, not as template parameters, but as an array argument to the constructor for non-reloadable configurations, or to the reload function for reloadable configurations.
 In the case of symmetrical filters, only the first half (plus any odd centre tap) need be passed, as the remainder may be derived by symmetry.
-For halfband filters, only the non-zero coefficients should be entered, so the length of the array expected will be the (TP_FIR_LEN+1)/4 + 1 for the centre tap.
+For halfband filters, only the non-zero coefficients should be entered, with the centre tap last in the array.
+The length of the array expected will therefore be (TP_FIR_LEN+1)/4+1, e.g. 4 non-zero tap values, including the centre tap, are expected for a halfband filter of length 11.

 The following table lists parameters supported by all the FIR filters: